Skip to Main Content

 Ralph Bunche: Topics in Chronicling America

-A guide for researching the topic of "Ralph Bunche,” the first African American to earn the Nobel Peace Prize, in the Chronicling America digital collection of historic newspapers.
+Ralph Bunche was the first African American to earn the Nobel Peace Prize.
+This guide provides access to materials related to “Ralph Bunche” in the Chronicling America digital collection of historic newspapers.

 Introduction

-"RALPH BUNCHE TELLS THE BULLETIN IMPERIALISM MUST BE HALTED" The New England Bulletin (Hartford, CT), May 14, 1949, Page 3, Image 3.
+“Ralph Bunche Tells The Bulletin Imperialism Must Be Halted” The New England Bulletin (Hartford, CT), May 14, 1949, Page 3, Image 3.

 The information in this guide focuses on primary source materials found in the digitized historic newspapers from the digital collection Chronicling America.